foodsAvoid standard versions

 • rice

-How is barley made, processed, or served before gluten becomes a question?
+How is barley made, processed, or labeled before gluten becomes a question?

-The source-backed part is narrow for barley: Barley is an avoid-first decision unless a product gives a clear gluten-free exception.
+The source-backed part is narrow for barley: Direct answer: no. Barley is not gluten-free.
 The current barley package, restaurant answer, kitchen setup, or backup plan still decides the action in front of the reader.

 Reject first

-Treat the is made, processed, or served before gluten becomes a question part as an avoid-first check for barley, not as a search for reassurance.
+Treat the is made, processed, or labeled before gluten becomes a question part as an avoid-first check for barley, not as a search for reassurance.

 Exception check

-Only consider an exception for barley when barley, malt, and malt extract and current preparation details are explicit.
+Only consider an exception for barley when barley, pearl barley, and hulled barley and current preparation details are explicit.

 Substitute